VanCityGuide

 Walk into the branch (or pre-book)

 Pre-booking via the bank's website lets you skip the wait and get a dedicated newcomer specialist.
-Without a booking, larger branches (RBC's Pacific Centre at 1025 Georgia Street, TD's Bentall Centre branch, CIBC's Burrard branch) will usually see you within 30 minutes on a weekday morning.
+Without a booking, larger downtown Vancouver and SkyTrain-adjacent branches will usually see you within 30 minutes on a weekday morning.
+Use the bank's branch locator to confirm hours and whether new-account openings need an appointment.

 The meeting takes 45–90 minutes.
 The advisor opens your chequing account, sets up online banking, issues a debit card on the spot, and walks you through applying for the secured/newcomer credit card.
 Take the credit card application — Canadian credit history is built one month at a time and starting now matters more than the credit limit.